urcs-sync/ralloc/README.md

 # Ralloc - Recoverable Lock-free Allocator

+Ralloc is a persistent lock-free allocator designed for nonvolatile memory.
-Ralloc is an allocator introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Chris Kjellqvist, Mohammad Hedayati, and Michael L. Scott.
+It is introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Chris Kjellqvist, Mohammad Hedayati, and Michael L. Scott.
 The full paper is to appear in ISMM' 20.
 You can also find the brief announcement version of the paper in PPoPP' 20.